 As an AIM listed group, Nektan plc (‘Nektan’) is not required to follow the provisions of the UK Corporate Governance Code (the ‘Code’).
 The Board however recognises the importance and value of good corporate governance procedures and accordingly have selected those elements of the Code they consider to be relevant and appropriate to the Group, given its size and structure.

 Role of the board

-The Board comprises 4 directors, including the non-executive Chairman, 2 executive directors and 1 non-executive Director.
+The Board comprises 3 directors, including the non-executive Chairman, 1 executive Director and 1 non-executive Director.
 The Board meets regularly to consider strategy, performance and the framework of internal controls.

 The Board has been formed so that it has effective composition, size and commitment to adequately discharge its responsibilities and duties given the size and scale of operations of the Company.
 The Director appointments are based on the specific skills required by the Company and the Board combines a group of Directors with diverse backgrounds that combine to provide the resources and expertise to drive the continuing development of the Group and advance its commercial objectives.

 The Directors have established an Audit Committee, a Remuneration Committee and a Nominations Committee with formally delegated rules and responsibilities.
 Each of the committees currently comprises the Non-executive Directors and meets at least twice a year.

 The Audit Committee meets at least twice a year and is responsible for ensuring that the Group’s financial performance is properly monitored, controlled and reported.
 The Audit Committee is responsible for the scope and effectiveness of the external audit and compliance by the Group with statutory and other regulatory requirements.
 It meets at least once per year without the Executive Directors being present.
 The Audit Committee is comprised of Jim Wilkinson (Chairman) and Sandeep Reddy.
 Jim Wilkinson is deemed to have recent and relevant financial experience and is the Audit Committee financial expert.